necro-nemesis/Lokinet-RPM-package/README.md

 `mv loki-network-control-panel loki-network-control-panel-<VERSION>`
 `tar czf loki-network-control-panel-<VERSION>.src.tar.gz loki-network-control-panel-<VERSION>`
 - `<VERSION>` is the version number of loki-network-control-panel found in source e.g. 0.3.6
-- download a copy shared folder to the SOURCES folder.
+- download a copy of the shared folder here in to the SOURCES folder.

 When complete the SOURCE dir should appear as follows reflecting the latest versions.